What is the SQE?

-Kaplan SQE Limited (Kaplan SQE) has been appointed by the Solicitors Regulation Authority (“SRA”) as the sole provider of the Solicitors Qualifying Examination (“the Assessment”) and the End Point Assessment Organisation (“EPAO”) for Solicitor Apprentices.
-Kaplan SQE handles complaints in accordance with this Policy as required by the SRA.
+Kaplan SQE Limited (Kaplan SQE) has been appointed by the Solicitors Regulation Authority (“SRA”) as the sole provider of the Solicitors Qualifying Examination (“the SQE”) and the End Point Assessment Organisation (“EPAO”) for Solicitor Apprentices.
+Kaplan SQE handles mitigating circumstances in accordance with this Policy as required by the SRA.

-This Policy sets out the procedures to be followed in cases where a candidate wishes to submit a claim for mitigating circumstances in either component of the Solicitors Qualifying Examination (SQE): SQE1 or SQE2.
+Decisions on mitigating circumstances rest with the SQE Assessment Board as provided by regulations 8.4 and 12 of the SQE Assessment Regulations.
+This Policy sets out the procedures to be followed in cases where a candidate wishes to submit a claim for mitigating circumstances in SQE1 and/or SQE2.

 We are committed to ensuring that this Policy is fair and transparent and is operated in a manner which:

 Information provided by candidates under these procedures will be treated confidentially and only shared with those persons necessary to consider their claim.

 We expect that candidates will meet the time limits outlined in the policy.
 Where there are exceptional circumstances which mean a candidate cannot reasonably meet such time limits they must communicate this to us at the earliest opportunity and submit evidence to justify the delay.
 Where accepted, and where possible, new timescales may be agreed (see section 4.8).